Commander: Australia

 The rank of commander in the Royal Australian Navy (RAN) is identical in description to that of a commander in the British Royal Navy.
 RAN chaplains who are in divisions 1, 2 or 3 (of five divisions) have the equivalent rank standing of commanders.
 This means that to officers and NCOs below the rank of commander, lieutenant colonel, or wing commander, the chaplain is a superior.

 To those officers ranked higher than commander, the chaplain is subordinate.
 Although this equivalency exists, RAN chaplains who are in divisions 1, 2 or 3 do not actually wear the rank of commander, and they hold no command privilege.

 Canada

+Romania

+The rank of commander (Comandor in Romanian) is used by both the Romanian Air Force and Romanian Naval Forces.
+It is equivalent to the army rank of Colonel (OF-5).
+In both cases, the rank is above Căpitan-comandor (lit.
+'Captain-commander', OF-4).
+In the air force, Comandor is below the rank of General de flotilă aeriană (lit.
+'Air flotilla general'), while in the navy it is below Contraamiral de flotilă (lit.
+'Flotilla counter admiral').
+The rank was also used in the Royal Romanian Air Force and Navy until the proclamation of the Republic.

 Scandinavia

 Commander is a naval rank in Scandinavia (Kommandør in Danish and Norwegian, Kommendör in Swedish) equivalent to the Anglo-American naval rank of captain.
 The Scandinavian rank of commander is immediately above "commander-captain" (Kommandørkaptein, Kommendörkapten, Kommandørkaptajn), which is equivalent to the Anglo-American naval rank of commander.